coniks-sys/coniks-go/client/coniksclient/README.md

 ## Disclaimer
+__Do not use your real public key or private key with this test client.__

 Please keep in mind that this CONIKS client implementation is under active development.
 The repository may contain experimental features that aren't fully tested.